Stuycs-K/final-project-9-naamidt-chowdhuryf/WORKLOG.md

 CW - Unsuccesful testing of moves, pokedex, and pokedex followed by debugging, followed by succesful tests HW - Untangling merge conflicts, followed by map work; added a mapmaker file but still need actual programming and scrolling function

+### 5/26/23

+CW - Wasn't able to do too much, was busy being yelled at and being clarified on how to do the mapmaker properly HW - Made a proper mapmaker that reads files and produces maps based on the code with a UI that for now only quits

+### 5/30/23

+CW - Fixed flickering effect of map and started work on BattleUI HW - Continued work on BattleUI and found an updated csv with pokemon data